-January 28, 1960, is an official birthday of the Dallas Cowboys.
+January 28, 1960, is the official birthday of the Dallas Cowboys.
 At first, the team was named the Dallas Steers, but the Texas Schramm, a general manager of the franchise, rejected the given name, explaining that steer stood for castrated male cattle.
 Then it was called the Dallas Rangers, but shortly before the inaugural season, Texas Schramm announced that the club was named the Dallas Cowboys to avoid confusion with the Dallas Rangers baseball team.
 In 1984, because of a collapse in oil prices, Murchison had to sell the team to the investment group headed by Bum Bright.
 During the 1989 crisis, the franchise was transferred to the FSLIC insurance company; later, it was purchased by Jerry Jones for $140 million.

 The Dallas Cowboys team once updated their first emblem, created in 1960.
 But the transformation did not bring significant changes – the artists approached it conservatively and kept the original drawing, adding only two contours.
 This happened in 1964, after which the owners of the club considered the redesign complete and no longer returned to the issues of modernizing the style.
 From the beginning, the club has only used two logos.
 Both emblems feature a blue five-pointed star, which pays tribute to Texas’s past, nicknamed “the Lone Star State.”
 It symbolizes the struggle for the independence of Texas from Mexico and nationwide unity.

 1960 – 1963

 For three years, the Dallas Cowboys players wore helmets featuring a five-pointed star.
 It resembled a white five-pointed star on the official flag of the state that represented all of Texas and stood for the unity as one for God, State, and Country.
 The only difference was the color, as the Dallas Cowboys dark blue star was designed to contrast the original palette.

 1964 – present